FabioLiriodev/FabioLiriodev/README.md

 <h2> ✅ Projetos Concluídos ✅ </h2>

 >>**Bento Grids of Rock Bands** - Bento Grids are widely used as a creative soluction for the summarization of informations in a variety of areas.
 The idea concept of project was to create three Bento-Grids containing main information of three iconic Rock 'n Roll bands (Led Zeppelin, Deep Purple and Pink Floyd).
-The project aimed to develop my own hability on grid-containers and grid-items on web development.
+The project aimed to develop my own hability on grid-containers and grid-items web development.
 The project could be access on <a href="https://github.com/FabioLiriodev/bento-grid-rock-bands">Bento-Grids-Rock-Bands</a> directory.

 ## 🚧 Projetos e desafios em desenvolvimento 🚧